(800) 669-5556

 CUB Q&A: What is the Clean and Affordable Buildings Ordinance (CABO)?

-The Chicago City Council is considering the Clean and Affordable Buildings Ordinance (CABO).
-CABO is supported by a coalition of more than 50 consumer, community, environmental, environmental justice, and faith organizations, including CUB, because it will lower utility costs, improve public health, create jobs and reduce pollution.
-(Read the news…...
+The Clean and Affordable Buildings Ordinance (CABO) is a proposed Chicago ordinance that is supported by a coalition of more than 50 consumer, community, environmental, environmental justice, and faith organizations, including CUB, because it will lower utility costs, improve public health, create jobs and reduce pollution.
+(Read the news release…...

 Read more